codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep3/README.md

 </keywords>
 ```

-Sadly this still hase some issues (e.g. highlighting unnamed attributes) But still is an improvement.
+Sadly this still has some issues (e.g. highlighting unnamed attributes) but it is an improvement.
 The Character class string is quite the abomination too, but at least it is as closely representing the everything is allowed variant as possible.